 Facts About Tuscaloosa

 Tuscaloosa is the county seat of 1,340 square mile Tuscaloosa County (the second largest county in Alabama), which also includes the municipalities of Northport and Brookwood.

-The City’s 98,322 inhabitants represent 46% of Tuscaloosa County’s 198,596 population.
+The city's (Ranked 5th in Alabama) 100,287 (2017) represent 48% of Tuscaloosa County's 207,811 (2017) population.
 It is the home of the University of Alabama (over 36,000 students), Stillman College (historically black college with a rich history) and Shelton State Community College (the second largest junior college in Alabama.

 Tuscaloosa looms large in the educational and institutional infrastructure of Alabama.
 Its diversified industrial base is anchored by the Mercedes-Benz International assembly plant which commenced production in 1997.

 In 2005, Mercedes completed a $600 million expansion that doubled its work force to 4,000 employees and added another vehicle assembly line at the plant, now 3 million square feet.
 Today, this billion-dollar MBUSI facility plant produces three vehicles — the M-Class, the C-Class, the GLE coupe and the GL-Class luxury sport utility vehicles.
 This year (2017) Mercedes celebrated 20 years of production in the state.

 The river shoals at Tuscaloosa represented the southernmost site on the river which could be forded under most conditions.
 Inevitably, a network of Indian trails converged upon the place, the same network which, in the first years of the 19th Century began to lead a few intrepid white frontiersmen to the area.
 The pace of white settlement increased greatly after the War of 1812, and a small assortment of log cabins soon arose near the large Creek Indian village at the Fall Line of the river.

 The Federal Courthouse

 The University of Alabama